 - Changes in Personality.
 An older person who has, for the most part, been cheerful and pleasant throughout his/her life might start to become depressed, distrustful, and fearful, particularly when in unfamiliar settings or situations.

 - Difficulties with Routine Tasks.
 When a person has taken pleasure in playing a certain card game for many years and all of a sudden is no longer able to remember how to play, is unsure how to operate a once-familiar vacuum cleaner or washing machine, or can no longer follow the directions to prepare a favorite recipe, Alzheimer’s may be at play.

 When warning signs of Alzheimer’s are suspected, it’s vital that an appointment be made with the senior’s physician for further testing and to determine the best plan of treatment.

-If an Alzheimer’s diagnosis is identified, Grace Home Care’s experts focused on dementia care in Topeka can help.
+If an Alzheimer’s diagnosis is identified, Grace Home Care’s experts focused on Alzheimer’s care in Topeka can help.
 Our specially trained dementia caregivers are on hand with expert, compassionate care to assist with managing the more challenging aspects of the disease, working with families to provide much-needed respite care.
 We help make sure that those with Alzheimer’s are safe and enjoying the highest possible quality of care at all times.

-Grace Home Care’s provides a wide array of services, including dementia care, in Topeka and the surrounding areas.
+Grace Home Care’s provides a wide array of services, including Alzheimer’s care, in Topeka and the surrounding areas.
 Whether you need assistance with developing customized activities to enhance quality of life, or assistance with some of the more task-oriented facets of care, such as meal preparation, housework, laundry, and errand-running, allowing you to spend more quality time with your loved one, you can count on Grace Home Care.
-Call us any time at 785-286-2273 to learn more about expert memory care Topeka, KS and the surrounding areas depend on.
+Call us any time at 785-286-2273 to learn more about our expert Alzheimer’s care Topeka, KS and the surrounding areas depend on.